EvanKeleti/cs103aSpr23TeamProjects/README.md

 # cs103aSpr23TeamProjects
-Folder for all of out team work for COSI 103A
+Folder for all of our team work for COSI 103A